Symposium: Multisensory perception and learning

 The symposium Multisensory perception and learning aims to address how different sensory modalities function together, and how these interactions enhance memory and learning.
 The scope encompasses a wide range of topics, ranging from basic research on perception and learning to applications of this knowledge, for example in rehabilitation of clinical groups or education in general.

 The symposium is open to scholars and students free of charge.
 Registrations should be made by February 28 using the e-form here.
-Registration is necessary even if you've already submitted an abstract.
+Registration is necessary even if you've been accepted to give a presentation at the symposium.

 Minerva Plaza, Siltavuorenpenger 5A